JEdwardsK/SEI-Project-4/README.md

 2) Logos and icons based on characters from the show
 3) Toggling the colour scheme based on the users nation

+I was responsible for the design of the homepage and the character icons.
 The font was found through a online search.

-For the theme toggle. the document body was assigned a class `defaultMode`. when the user signed in, their nation (water, earth, fire, air) would be assigned to local storage. a function `setColourByNation()` would then check local storage, remove the class `defaultMode` and apply the class `{nation}Mode`.
+For the theme toggle, the document body was assigned a class `defaultMode`. when the user signed in, their nation (water, earth, fire, air) would be assigned to local storage. a function `setColourByNation()` would then check local storage, remove the class `defaultMode` and apply the class `{nation}Mode`.
+The result is displayed below

 <div styles="display:flex; flex-wrap:wrap">
   <img src="./readme/watermode.png" alt="index page for water mode" width="50%">